lestoilfante/zabbix-integrations/MilestoneSys/README.md

 Currently supports the discovery of Management Servers, Recording Servers, Mobile Servers, Services, Cameras, Storages, Archives and published Hotfixes.
 All these entities are identified by a tag like [MGM],[REC], etc on discovered Items name, no additional Hosts will be created.

+A detailed overview can be found on https://www.itsbalto.com/en/posts/milestone-xprotect-vms-zabbix/

 ### Environment

 Tested on Milestone XProtect 23R3 with Zabbix 6.0